 The Assisted Living Residence otherwise meets the purposes of assisted living to provide a home-like residential environment.

 The Applicant/Sponsor shall request such an exemption in writing and shall enclose supporting documentation.
-The Secretary may grant such an exemption at his or her discretion.
+The Secretary may grant such an exemption at their discretion.

 Exemption requests must be filed prior to the commencement of construction or renovation of the Residence.
 Any exemption request filed after construction or renovation has commenced will be deemed presumptively untimely unless the Applicant or Sponsor can demonstrate that there were specific and exigent circumstances that prevented the filing of the exemption request prior to commencement of construction or renovation of the Residence.